 Voice Assistants / Cloud Controllers

 With the stresses of modern life nowadays, we're all likely to benefit from some form of assisted living and there's nothing quite like having your own personal assistant at your beck and call!
-Whether you're an Alexa fan, a Siri convert or an OK Google addict, a Voice Assistant can be used to interact with your Smart Home like never before.
+Whether you're an Alexa fan, a Siri convert or an OK Google addict, a Voice Assistant can be used to interact with your Smart Home Automation System like never before.
 From controlling your lights, adjusting your room temperature, answering your phone calls, checking who's at the front door or triggering entire sequences of events from a single word, Voice control is no longer confined to the movies - now we can all be like Tony Stark and chat with our own version of Jarvis!

 The Amazon Alexa platforms enable you to interact with your Smart Home through voice commands.
 As well as allowing you to play music and check internet information, Alexa will work with many (if not all) Smart Home devices.
-This means your heating, lighting, blinds and even doors can all be controlled with your voice.
+This means your heating, lighting, blinds and even door locks can all be controlled with your voice.
 Amazon Alexa requires an Amazon Echo, Dot or other hardware platform that then connects to other systems via your home WiFi network.
 Checkout how Amazon Alexa works here.

 Google Home / Google Assistant